NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 - [King Tree Juice](https://www.aurakingdom-db.com/item/22447-king-tree-juice) 15% triple strike
 - [Fantasy Noble Herbal Tea](https://www.aurakingdom-db.com/item/22459-fantasy-noble-herbal-tea) 15% d-dmg

-# Level S35-??
+# Level S35-S40

 **Summary:** The current level cap as of writing.
-The only newly unlocked content at s35 compared to s30 is to do with trophies, so you can skip everything else if you've read the s30-34 bit.
+The only newly unlocked content at s35 compared to s30 is to do with trophies and gold weapons, so you can skip everything else if you've read the s30-34 bit.

 ### Gear